Dino Cellini: Later years

 During the 1960s, after leaving Cuba, Cellini first ran casinos in the Bahamas for Lansky.
 However, he and brother Eddie were eventually deported.
 Cellini then headed to Europe to run gambling operations in Rome and London.
 Along with the Ayoub Brothers from Steubenville, Cellini ran a croupier's school in the United Kingdom.
 He also helped manage the Colony Sports Club casino in London with actor George Raft.
 However, an investigation by Scotland Yard soon uncovered evidence of links between New York mob figures and British casinos.
 Cellini and Raft were barred from participating in legalized gambling establishments in the United Kingdom.
 Early in the 60's, Cellini was reportedly involved in the Cuban Project, also called Operation Mongoose, an abortive joint operation by the Central Intelligence Agency and organized crime to assassinate Cuban president Fidel Castro.

 In the early 1970s, Cellini had ties to Mary Carter Paints (precursor of Resorts International) in the Bahamas.
 He also became involved in Resorts International in Atlantic City, New Jersey, the first legal casino in the U.S. outside of Nevada.
 During this same period, Cellini was involved with swindler Robert Vesco in the embezzlement of over $240 million from the mutual fund Investors Overseas Service.

+In 1972 Lansky and Cellini were indicted by a grand jury in United States District Court in Miami for tax evasion.
+Cellini was also charged with filing false income tax returns.

 In 1976, Cellini appeared in Hamburg, Germany with Freddy Ajoub and Joseph Nesline, having contact with Wilfrid "Frieda" Schulz.
 Schulz was the self-proclaimed king of Sankt Pauli, Hamburg red-light district.
 The Hamburg Police suggest that Schulz and the American mobsters worked together for years.

 In the late 1980s, there were unsubstantiated reports that Cellini and his brother Eddie had dealings with Nathan Landow, a top Democratic fundraiser for Democratic politician Al Gore's Presidential bid in 2000.

 In March 2010, there were reports that actor Robert De Niro and director Martin Scorsese were developing a film biography of Cellini.
 However, neither De Niro or Scorsese have confirmed these reports.